seng438-winter-2022/seng438-a5-AzlanAmjad/Assignment5-Report.md

 # Comparison of Results

+The calculated target failure rate from Part One (0.60) would not fit in the "accept" range on the Reliability Demonstartion Chart from Part Two.
+One way to allow the calculations from Part One to "fit" in our RDC, we can increase the customer risk.
+However, we are increasing the risk of assessing entities which are wrong to be right, and in the real world this can have dire consequences.
+Another method is to increase the discrimination ratio, this is the risk related to measured entity itself.

 # Discussion on Similarity and Differences of the Two Techniques

+Both tools allow to see software quality in a more qualitiative light.
+However, one major difference is that one tool (C-SFRAT) is focused heavily on reliability growth assessment, while SRAT has potential to do both reliability growth assessment and Reliability Demonstration Chart.
+One thing to note, is while SRAT can do both of the parts in the lab, we decided to use a mixture of C-SFRAT and SRAT to gain wider understanding of the different toolsets.

 # How the team work/effort was divided and managed